 Zebras hang out munching on grass like a ceramic figurines up in your grandmother’s dusty curio cabinet.
 Warthogs run around with their goofy grins and messy manes.
 Long-necked, docile giraffes stroll by as if in slow motion.

 It is all surreal.
-We have to keep reminding ourselves, for various reasons, T.I.A.: This is Africa.
+We have to keep reminding ourselves, for so many reasons, T.I.A.: This is Africa.

 Either way, we (I am on safari with new friends and fellow bloggers, Chris of Aussie on the Road and Robert of Leave Your Daily Hell) see them all except for the elusive leopard.
 Next time.
 Oh, there has to be a next time!